 Features of Q4Wine

-- Q4Wine allows users to run two different versions of Wine at the same time.
+- Q4Wine allows users to run two different versions of Wine simultaneously.

-- It is very easy to access and control multiple Wine processes with Q4wine due to its robust user interface.
+- Due to its robust user interface, it is very easy to access and control multiple Wine processes with Q4wine.

 - Q4wine comes with in-built support for the Wine AppDB browser and FuseISO\Embedded FuseISO mount profiles.

-- The source can be modified quite easily to accommodate new features, thanks to its GNU GPL license.
+- Thanks to its GNU GPL license, the source can be modified easily to accommodate new features.

 9. Steam Play